Steven Kahn is a seasoned real estate lawyer who balances litigation skill with strategy to achieve his clients’ goals and protect their interests.

 Steven is also responsible for Hoge Fenton’s involvement with Book Trust, a non-profit organization dedicated to improving literacy rates in early readers through partnerships with local public schools.
 As the firm’s representative, Book Trust is an integral part of Hoge Fenton’s commitment to the community.

-Steven was named a Super Lawyers “Northern California Rising Star” in 2013, 2014, 2017, and 2018, a designation given to no more than 2.5% of top lawyers under the age of 40 or in practice 10 years or less, as chosen by his peers and through the independent research of Law & Politics and San Francisco Magazine.
+Steven was named a Super Lawyers “Northern California Rising Star” in 2013, 2014, 2017, 2018, and 2019.
+He was recently named a Northern California Super Lawyer in 2020 a designation given to less than 5% of lawyers in California, as chosen by his peers and through the independent research of Law & Politics and San Francisco Magazine.

 Outside the office, Steven enjoys CrossFit, yoga, and road cycling.
 He is also mildly obsessed with the San Francisco Giants and Formula 1 racing.